i2bc/dense/README.md

 In order to detect taxonomically restricted genes (TRG), DENSE uses [GenEra](https://github.com/josuebarrera/GenEra) to search the Refseq Non-redundant protein database (NR).

-To download and properly install the NR along with taxonomy data, you can follow [these instructions](https://github.com/josuebarrera/GenEra/wiki/Setting-up-the-database(s)).
+To download and properly install the NR along with taxonomic data, you can follow [these instructions](https://github.com/josuebarrera/GenEra/wiki/Setting-up-the-database(s)).

->The download can take a couple of hours, but is necessary to assess the absence of homology of your genes candidate to any other known protein coding gene.
+>The downloading step can take a couple of hours, but is necessary to assess the absence of homology of your genes candidate to any other known protein coding gene.
 >You can ignore this step if you want to use you own user-defined TRG list instead (see Usage).

 ## Input files
-To run DENSE you always need directory that contains a genomic FASTA file ('.fna','.fasta') and a GFF3 annotation file ('.gff','.gff3') for each genome (focal and neighbors, e.g. : the mouse and some close rodents). `--gendir`
+To run DENSE you always need a directory that contains a genomic FASTA file ('.fna','.fasta') and a GFF3 annotation file ('.gff','.gff3') for each genome (focal and neighbors, e.g. : the mouse and some close rodents). `--gendir`
 >GFF3 files must have a classical CDS < mRNA < gene parent relationship between features.

 If you want to use DENSE the most complete way, you also need :